 Executive Advisor, Strategy and Innovation

-Derrick helps individuals and organizations make better decisions, build new skill sets and shift mindsets.
-He has served clients across multiple industries, including retail/CPG, technology, healthcare, insurance, banking and education.
-His recent engagements have focused on helping companies expand into new markets and develop the requisite new capabilities.
+Derrick helps individuals and organizations build lasting capabilities – his primary areas of focus are strategic problem solving, high impact data-centric decision making, executive-level communication, and disciplined innovation and execution.
+He often takes on the role of change agent within organizations as well as an executive coach for C-level executives and their teams.
+He has served clients across multiple industries, including high tech, retail/CPG, healthcare, insurance, finance, and education.
+His recent engagements have focused on helping companies develop new market strategies and building the requisite new capabilities.
 Examples include helping clients build internal innovation labs to run startup-like “fast-fail, fast-learn” experiments and leading organization-wide digital transformations that include culture change, in addition to technology and capability shifts.

 In his spare time, Derrick can occasionally be found at a poker table, but his primary passion is exploring every nook and cranny of NYC with his wife and two children.